Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: Numerical Results

 \section{Numerical Results}

 We test our algorithms on three applications: a robust learning problem, a rate maximization problem in the presence of a jammer and {a coordinated beamforming problem}.

 { {\bf Robust learning over multiple domains.} Consider a scenario where we have datasets from two different domains and adopt a neural network model in order to solve a multi-class classification problem.
-The neural network consists of two hidden layers with 25 neurons, each endowed with ReLU activations, except from the output layer where we adopt the softmax activation.
+The neural network consists of two hidden layers with { 50} neurons, each endowed with { sigmoid} activations, except from the output layer where we adopt the softmax activation.
 We aim to learn the model parameters using the following two approaches:\\

-[1] \underline{Robust Learning} : Apply the robust learning model (\ref{eq:robust}) and optimize the cost function using the HiBSA algorithm with $\gamma^{r} = \frac{1}{r^{1/4}}$.
-Note that we treat the minimization variable as one block and use the 1st order Taylor expansion of the cost function as the approximation function. \\
+[1] \underline{Robust Learning} : Apply the robust learning model (\ref{eq:robust}) and optimize the cost function using the HiBSA algorithm with $\gamma^{r} = \frac{1}{r^{1/4}}$ { and the Multi-step GDA algorithm \cite{nouiehed2019solving} with one gradient descent and five gradient ascent steps per iteration}.
+Note that we treat the minimization variable as one block and use the first-order Taylor expansion of the cost function as the approximation function. \\

-[2] \underline{Mutltitask Learning} : Apply a multitask learning model \cite{DBLP:journals/corr/ZhangY17aa}, where the weights associated with each loss function/task are fixed to 1/2.
+[2] \underline{Mutltitask Learning} : Apply a multitask learning model \cite{DBLP:journals/corr/ZhangY17aa}, where we optimize the sum of the respective empirical risks correspsonding to the two domains/tasks; the weights associated with each task are fixed to 1/2.
 The problem is optimized using gradient descent.\\

-Moreover, we evaluate the accuracy of the above algorithms as the worst hit rate across the two domains, i.e., accuracy = $\min\lbrace$ hit rate on domain 1, hit rate on domain 2 $\rbrace$. }
+Moreover, we evaluate the above algorithms by using the {minimum accuracy} across the two domains, over both training and test datasets.
+That is, accuracy = $\min\lbrace${accuracy} on domain 1, {accuracy} on domain 2$\rbrace$. }

 {In our experiments we use the MNIST \cite{lecun1998gradient} dataset whose data points are images of handwritten digits of dimensions $28 \times 28$.
-We select two different parts of the MNIST dataset as the two different domains we mentioned above. {The first part consists of the digits from 0 to 4, while the second one contains the rest.} Moreover, for the 1st domain we use 800 images for training and 160 for testing, while in the second one we employ 4000 and 800 images respectively.
-Finally, we average the results over 5 iterations.
+We select two different parts of the MNIST dataset as the two different domains we mentioned above.
+The first part consists of the digits from 0 to 4, while the second one contains the rest.
+Moreover, for the first domain we use $5000$ images for training and $1000$ for testing, while in the second one we employ $25000$ and $5000$ images respectively.
+Finally, we average the results over $5$ iterations.